The Conventional View of Sin

 That Satan truly had this power is confirmed by the implications of Job 2:6 and by the delegation of death to the devil in Job 1:12 & 1 Corinthians 5:5.
 In light of this power, perhaps Satan was called a “murderer from the beginning” because he executed a premeditated wish to subject Adam and Eve to death by infecting them with Sin.
 Perhaps, Satan wanted people to die in order to exercise the power of death which he had been endowed with.
 It is interesting to see that when Satan is finally cast into in the Lake of Fire, Death is subsequently cast in as well (Revelation 20:10, 14).

-The first biblical depiction of Sin as an innate bodily force occurs in Genesis 4:7 KJV where God tells an angry Cain:
+The first biblical depiction of Sin as an innate, bodily, malevolent force occurs in Genesis 4:7 KJV where God tells an angry Cain:

 “If thou doest well, shalt thou not be accepted? and if thou doest not well, Sin [chaṭṭâ’âh H2403] lieth [râbats H7257] at the door.
 And unto thee shall be his desire [teshûqâh H8669], and thou shalt rule over him.”

 Incidentally, this is also the first time that the word sin is ever mentioned in the bible which makes this verse all the more significant since the meaning of any word is ultimately tied up with its first use.
-In fact, if you want to understand the meaning of anything, you must first examine its origin.
+Theologians have often referred to this significance as the Law of First Mention.
+The reasoning behind this law is that the Bible’s first mention of a word or concept is bound to be its simplest and clearest presentation.
+Hence, if one wants to understand the meaning of any word within a text, they should start by examining its first usage.
 Yet, it is tempting for one to think of Genesis 4:7 as a verse which merely personifies inanimate imputed sin.
 After all, according to the Strongs Hebrew lexicon, râbats, the Hebrew term translated as “lieth” also means to crouch.
 Adding to this idea, the Brown Driver Briggs Hebrew lexicon informs that teshûqâh’s translation of “desire” may be used of a beast’s desire to devour.
-Since all anyone ever speaks of is imputed sin, it is natural to think that perhaps, Genesis 4:7’s intent is to simply personify inanimate sin as a lurking evil foe seeking to obtain entrance into the door of Cain’s heart or as a crouching slave awaiting the bidding of his master.
+Since all anyone ever speaks of is imputed sin, it is natural to think that perhaps, Genesis 4:7’s intent is to simply personify imputed sin as a lurking evil foe seeking to obtain entrance into the door of Cain’s heart or as a crouching slave awaiting the bidding of his master.
 Nevertheless and whichever the case may be, no one, it seems, has rushed to suggest that Sin is an actual entity who resides in our body and is capable of having and executing a desired goal as is implied by a more literal apprehension of Genesis 4:7.
 However, when one encounters Paul’s unmistakable description of an animate Sin in Roman 7, Genesis 4:7 becomes a strong ally for the notion that Sin is an animated and indwelling entity.
 In other words, apart from merely defining sin as the transgression of God’s will, it is clear that the bible also sees Sin as a bodily being who is capable of exerting influence.
 Several verses exist which touch upon Sin as an innate bodily force (e.g. Psalm 40:12, Psalm 51:5 Psalm 119:133, John 8:34, Galatians 5:17); however, the seventh chapter of Romans stands as the greatest treatment in Scripture on the topic of Sin as an indwelling force.
 From this chapter alone, we learn that Sin: